sylodev/community-actions/Functions/LEGACY_Brian-NumberParser/README.md

 # Number Parser
-This snippet parses number resolvables into a valid integer.
-Very useful when working with number-based user inputs to for example, use in math tags to prevent breaking stuff.
-The parser supports **floats** and **human readable numbers** as shown by the examples below:
+This function parses your input into a valid number.
+Very useful when working with number-based user inputs like a calculator for example.
+The parser supports the following:

 **Examples:**
 * **Input:** `/parse parameter:100k`\